-Bristol experienced dramatic growth from 1960 to 1990 but the rate of growth has plateaued recently at just over 1.5%.
-The 2016 American Community Survey shows total population of 3,907, up from 3,894 in the 2010 Census.
-The overall population is also aging rapidly with significant drops being felt in the 18-34 age group.
+Bristol experienced dramatic growth from 1960 to 1990 but that has begun a slow decline recently with a total population of 3,894 in 2010 up from 3788 in 2000.
+The overall population is aging rapidly with significant drops being felt in the 18-34 age group.
 The rapid population growth experienced from 1970-1990 coupled with an overall reduction in family size was also reflected in an 80% increase in housing during that period.
-In 2016 the town had approximately 1,600 housing units.
 A little more than half (63%) of the housing units in Bristol are single-family, approximately 22% are multi-family units and nearly 15% are mobile homes.
-The slow rate of population growth and ageing is mirrored in new housing growth: about 1.4% of total housing units were built between 2010 and 2013, and only 0.2% were built after 2014 (ACS 2016).
-Nearly all new residential construction has occurred in the downtown area since 2000.
-More than a quarter (25.9%) of housing units were built before 1939.
-Bristol has seen an increase in the desire for the aging population to move into the village resulting in more renovation activity than new construction.